crownstone/crownstone-lib-hue-behaviour/documentation/Discovery.md

 ### Discovering a bridge by Id.

 To discovery a bridge by Id, call:

 `await Discovery.discoverBridgeById(bridgeId)`

 On succes it returns the bridge id and a (new) ip address in an object formated as `{id:string,internalipaddress:string}`.

-If the bridge cannot be found, it returns it's bridge id along with an internalipaddress set as `"-1"`.
+If the bridge cannot be found, it returns its bridge id along with an internalipaddress set as `"-1"`.